 Many activities and events will be held throughout 2014 to highlight the significance of the Block House in early Pittsburgh and American history and to celebrate the remarkable women who have worked tirelessly for more than 100 years to preserve and protect this historical treasure.
-For more information on Block House 250 and upcoming events, click here.
+For more information on Block House 250 click here.

 How can you get involved?

 - Visit today!
 Learn more about the Block House and its amazing history.

 - Make a gift.
 Help ensure that the Block House remains for future generations to know and appreciate Pittsburgh’s earliest history by making a financial contribution.